Tridiagonal matrix decomposition for Hamiltonian simulation on a quantum computer: Tridiagonal matrix decompositions

 \subsection{Decomposition weights}

-In order to calculate the coefficients(weights) of our decomposition we observe that it is easier to separate the calculation of the weights for the "diagonal" and "off-diagonal" subsets.
+In order to calculate the coefficients (weights) of the proposed decomposition it is easier to separate the calculation of the weights for the ``diagonal" and ``off-diagonal (anti-diagonal)" subsets.
 The matrix $B$ can be written as a sum of the diagonal $D$ and off-diagonal $F$ matrices: $B = D + F$.
 The diagonal matrix $D$ after decomposition consists of Pauli strings of length $n$ in the subset $S_0$ containing only $Z$ and $I$ operators.
 The coefficients $\beta_{\mathbf{x},\mathbf{z}}$ of corresponding $\hat{W}(\mathbf{x},\mathbf{z})$ within this first internally commuting set can be calculated as

 where $c_p$ is a diagonal element of the matrix $B$ as in \eqref{B_tridiag} and $\mathbf{0}$ is $(0,\dots,0)$, $\mathbf{z} \in \mathbb{B}^n$.